Big Streamers For Big Ontario Pike

 number3

-2. Black And Orange Murdich Minnow
+2. Black and Orange Murdich Minnow

 number2

-Murdich Minnows with their big head, big eye, and taper body are a magnet for northern pike.
+Murdich Minnows with their big head, big eye, and tapered body are a magnet for northern pike.
 The eyes attract as well as reflect light, which may be why big northern pike attack this fly so voraciously.
 This fly, in black and orange, is fantastic for pike on darker or cloudy days.
 The silhouette often brings fish up from the deep to eat.

 1. Perch Pattern Murdich Minnow